 - Employment skills and help with job searching

-Students can request a more in-depth interview with Mrs Rose via their tutor, Head of House, or Mr Elliott (Careers Leader); Sixth Form students can be referred via their mentor.
+Students can request a more in-depth interview with Mrs Kelly via their tutor, Head of Year, Mr Elliott (Careers Lead); Sixth Form students can be referred via their mentor.
 However, priority for interviews will be given to students likely to need most support, for example Year 11 students who want to do an apprenticeship after their exams.

 In addition, please note that all students have free access to careers advisers from the National Careers Service: advisers are available 8am to 10pm, seven days a week on 0800 100 900 or via webchat.